7HR4IZ3/js_bridge/README.md

 Note: Since javascript dosen't support blocking, await must be used when calling functions that return a value or when getting attributes

+To pass keyword arguments add '$' to the end of the attribute or function name then pass in a dict/object as the last argument

+You can also prefix functions with '$' to run that function in a thread.

 # Quick Demo
 ```javascript
 const { python } = require("js_bridge");